farshed/wu/README.md

 If you'd rather not use Terminal: open Wu once (you'll see a "Wu can't be opened" or "Apple could not verify" message), then go to System Settings → Privacy & Security, scroll down, and click Open Anyway next to Wu.
 Confirm with your password.

-You only need to do this once.
-Auto-updates won't trigger it again.

 ## Docs

 See [docs](https://wu.farshed.me).